guarzo/aa-standingsmanager/README.md

 ## Feedback

-If you encounter any bugs or would like to request a new feature please open an issue in this gitlab repo.
+If you encounter any bugs or would like to request a new feature please open an issue on [GitHub](https://github.com/guarzo/aa-standingssync-zoo/issues).